Thank you for subscribing

 4. The chance to future-proof your new home

 For downsizers at the retirement end of the property cycle, finding a home or living arrangements suitable to the needs of old age is crucial.
 If you’re thinking of moving in with your adult children, for instance, first test the waters by spending meaningful time in each other’s company on a day-to-day basis.
+Get a professional if you need to make any modifications to make the home safer.

 The layout of the home is important, too.
 Consider the suitability of a home with stairs for anyone heading into their seventies and eighties.
 And before deciding to buy into that gorgeous seaside village where you’ve enjoyed holidaying for years, it may be wise to rent a place there for half a year before making the big jump.

-5. Granny flat legislation in Victoria
+5. Granny flat and small second dwelling legislation in Victoria

 6. Sense of community

-On the plus side, many modern high-spec apartment developments aimed at downsizing owner-occupiers offer communal facilities such as rooftop gardens, outdoor barbecue areas and even wine cellars which can be a great way to meet the neighbours and become part of your new community.
-In fact, opportunity to expand social networks can be one of the benefits of downsizing.
+On the plus side, many modern high-spec apartment developments aimed at downsizing owner-occupiers offer communal facilities such as rooftop gardens, outdoor barbecue areas and even wine cellars, which can be a great way to meet the neighbours and become part of your new community.
+In fact, the opportunity to expand social networks can be one of the benefits of downsizing.

 7. Need for personal space

 How much personal space do you need?
 Do you want to live solo – or, if you’re moving with other people such as a partner, child or even a friend, do you need an ensuite, walk-in robe, study nook or a small sitting room to call your own?
-It’s worth thinking about how much you entertain, too.
-If you love hosting dinner parties, you’ll need space for a dining table, and if you’re making a sea-change or tree-change, you might want to factor in a spare bedroom for all those friends who’ll be clamouring to visit.

 Downsizing your home means downsizing your stuff, too.
 Image: Getty